material-motion/material-motion/concepts/patterns.md

 This pattern separates the **description** of motion from its **execution**.

 This pattern is important because it allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
+It also makes it possible to build tools that affect the description of motion without needing to be aware of how it's executed.

 ### Notation